The Sword of Tipu Sultan

-The Sword of Tipu Sultan is an Indian historical drama that was first broadcast on the DD National in February 1990.
+The Sword of Tipu Sultan is a fictional semi historical drama that was first broadcast on the DD National in February 1990.
 Based on a novel by Bhagwan Gidwani, this drama is a fictional portrayal of the life and times of Tipu Sultan, the 18th century ruler of Mysore.

-The series was widely praised for its casting and grandeur.
+While the series was widely praised for its casting and grandeur, it also attracted wide criticism for whitewashing the history and misrepresenting Tipu Sultan as a benevolent and tolerant ruler.

 Production

 The television drama was produced by the company Numero Uno International owned by movie director and producer Sanjay Khan.
 Akbar Khan, Sanjay Khan's brother, directed the first 20 episodes over a span of 18 months.
 The remaining episodes were directed by Sanjay Khan, and he also played the leading role of Tipu Sultan.
 A total of 52 episodes were shot, some of them in the Premier Studios in Mysore, Karnataka.
 Whereas, the music was composed by legendary Naushad and was photographed by Basheer Ali.

 The series is based on a novel of the same name, written by the Montreal-based author Bhagwan S Gidwani.
 The novel was a best-seller, having sold about 200,000 copies, translated into many languages and reprinted in 44 editions.
 Gidwani also wrote the screenplay and script for the 60 episodes.
 The last few episodes were shot after the fire accident, a few years later.